cajthamlmatej/master-thesis/docs/docs/extending/plugins/first-steps.md

+---
+sidebar_position: -1
+---

 # First steps

 Before you can do anything with plugins in Materalist, you need to learn a few things:

+- You have to have a Materalist account and be logged in to use and develop plugins.
-- [Materalist](../../usage/index), which explains how to use Materalist and what it is.
+- [Materalist](../../usage/), which explains how to use Materalist and what it is.
 You should be familiar with the basics of Materalist before you start creating plugins.
 - [Plugin philosophy](./philosophy), which explains how plugins work and what they are, what you can do and what you can't do.
 - [Plugin security](./security), which explains how **we make** sure that plugins are safe to use.